The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 ## Re-Openers

 During fights or dungeons, you may find yourself encountering a situation where you are coming up against a boss with resources already in the tank.
-This shuffles your opener around and makes things harder to manage.
-Thankfully, there are a finite amount of permutations for these resources to hit you.
-We will be covering the situations where you have every oGCD action ready to go (with full charges) along with some stocked Mirage Dive activations (eyes) and/or stocked charges for Wyrmwind Thrust (scales).
+This shuffles your opener around and makes things harder to manage. \

-Images coming soon!
+In general you want to use your buffs first, followed by high priority oGCDs (mainly Geirskogul and High Jump).
+Double weaving with jumps is required in reopeners to get everything under buffs.

 - - -